KrekoG/vanillaplus/README.md

 #### Summoning doesn't always work?!

-Summoning spells have been limited to avoid people abusing them.
+Summoning spells have been level limited to avoid people abusing them.
 Now to summon someone of a higher level, the summoner needs to be at most 10 levels lower than the person being summoned.
 A lvl 30 player will be able to summon a lvl 40, but not a lvl 41 player.

+Also when a warlock does the summoning one helper is enough.

 #### Meeting stones